acudoc/udacity_repo/README.md

 - git clone: *bring repo from github to local machine*
 - git add: *add file to repo from local to repo*
+    - git diff --staged *used after `git add` to review changes to code
 - git commit: *add changes of repo to main branch*
 - git push: *send local files to github*
 - git status: *check local files to main github branch*